ryan-hendel-finance/esg-credit-premium/README.md

 * One observation date for the bond analysis: the credit analysis is a cross-section, not a time-series analysis.
 * The equity return analysis covers a three-year period, but this does not establish a causal relationship between carbon intensity and performance.
+* The two markets are not observed on the same perimeter.
+Every listed company has equity, but only part of the sample has listed debt, and the companies that issue bonds tend to be larger and better rated.
+The comparison is therefore made on the subset of companies present in both markets.
 * Liquidity is not controlled for on the bond side.
 Less liquid bonds can trade at wider spreads for reasons unrelated to climate risk.
 * Issuers with both green and conventional bonds would allow a cleaner comparison using same-issuer pairs.
 This is the natural next step.
 * Sector fixed effects remove part of the carbon signal because carbon intensity is strongly related to the sector.
 The estimated effect is therefore likely to be conservative.